 Vehicles That Require or Benefit from High Octane

-• Turbocharged cars — Honda Civic Turbo, Toyota Corolla Cross Hybrid, Hyundai Tucson, Kia Sportage Turbo, MG HS, Toyota Fortuner (2.8T), Chery Tiggo series, and all modern boosted engines.
+- Turbocharged cars — Honda Civic Turbo, Toyota Corolla Cross Hybrid, Hyundai Tucson, Kia Sportage Turbo, MG HS, Toyota Fortuner (2.8T), Chery Tiggo series, and all modern boosted engines.

-• Imported luxury & performance vehicles — BMW, Mercedes-Benz, Audi, Porsche, and any import specifying 95–98 RON in the owner’s manual.
+- Imported luxury & performance vehicles — BMW, Mercedes-Benz, Audi, Porsche, and any import specifying 95–98 RON in the owner’s manual.

-• High-displacement sports bikes — 400cc+ motorcycles including Kawasaki, Yamaha R-series, Honda CBR, and similar performance bikes.
+- High-displacement sports bikes — 400cc+ motorcycles including Kawasaki, Yamaha R-series, Honda CBR, and similar performance bikes.

 Vehicles That Work Fine on Regular 92 RON Petrol

-• All 70cc & 125cc motorcycles — Honda CD70, Yamaha YB125, Suzuki GD110, Ravi, and all Chinese bikes.
+- All 70cc & 125cc motorcycles — Honda CD70, Yamaha YB125, Suzuki GD110, Ravi, and all Chinese bikes.
 High octane at Rs.
-535/L provides zero benefit and wastes Rs.
-213+ per litre.
+420/L provides zero benefit and wastes Rs.
+5+ per litre unnecessarily.

-• Most locally assembled cars — Toyota Corolla (non-turbo 1.6/1.8), Honda City (1.2/1.5), Suzuki Alto/Cultus/Wagon R/Swift, KIA Picanto, Changan Alsvin, Toyota Yaris, and most budget hatchbacks and sedans.
+- Most locally assembled cars — Toyota Corolla (non-turbo 1.6/1.8), Honda City (1.2/1.5), Suzuki Alto/Cultus/Wagon R/Swift, KIA Picanto, Changan Alsvin, Toyota Yaris, and most budget hatchbacks and sedans.

-🔑 Golden Rule — Save Your Money
+🔑 Golden Rule — Use the Right Fuel

-Why Is High Octane So Much More Expensive?
+Why Is High Octane More Expensive?

 Why OGRA Doesn’t Control High Octane Prices